Getting financial advice can be transformational for your future and help you reach your vital goals.

 3. The balance on your current account is rising every month

-You should aim to keep your monthly balance as static as you can, with just a few hundred pounds as a cushion against unexpected costs.
-Any obvious excess should be regularly siphoned off into a savings account.
+You should aim to keep your monthly balance as static as you can, with a few hundred pounds as a cushion against unexpected costs, while the excess should be regularly siphoned off into a savings account.

 4. You get letters from a financial provider, but you bin them as junk mail

-Ask yourself, why is this bank / lender / credit card company writing to you?
+Ask yourself, why is a bank, lender or credit card company writing to you?
 Were you once a customer?
 Do you still have savings with this bank that you’ve forgotten about?
-Do you still have a credit card with that provider which you no longer use?
+Do you still have a credit card with that provider you no longer use?